 The main event in German BEER gardens is, of course, the BEER.
 Typically brewed at a healthy 5% ABV, German brewers still adhere to the Bavarian Purity Law of 1516 (“Reinheitsgebot“) that limits the allowable ingredients in beer to just the bare essentials: water, hops and barley.
 Consequently, German beer contains no additives or impurities and relies upon fresh, often organically grown, hops and barley and cold, unadulterated spring water.

-While German beer gardens, especially more-nimble small brewers, concoct seasonals and small-batch beers like famed Oktoberfests and invigoratingly light Kolschs, the four standbys are straightforward: light, dark, wheat and beer-lemonade mix:
+While German beer gardens, especially more-nimble small brewers, concoct seasonals and small-batch beers like famed Oktoberfests and invigoratingly light Kolschs, the five standbys are straightforward: light, dark, wheat and beer-lemonade mix:

 - Hefeweizen: Wheat

 - Helles: Malty lager

 - Radler: Half helles or pilsner, half lemonade

 Even though old King Ludwig I gave breweries the ability to sell beer, he forbade them from hawking food (or hard alcohol, for that matter).
 So the beer-garden picnic quickly became popular, a tradition lasting to this day.
 Most beer gardens still allow patrons to bring their own picnic foods as long as they purchase beer.
 Some beer gardens section off tables specifically for self-catering, while few—mainly restaurants masquerading as beer gardens—prohibit the practice completely.
 If you’re planning to bring a picnic, call ahead or look online to check their rules governing picnics.
 Or just double-check with an employee when you get there.
 An important caveat here is that bringing restaurant-bought, prepared food like pizza, kebabs, etc. is frowned upon, even “verboten.”